Mograsim-Team/Mograsim/docs/building_mograsim.md

 It assumes you know nothing about Eclipse Plug-In development, Maven, or Git.

+**Note: Mograsim in built automatically by GitLab CI, packaging the repository only requires one extra **

 ## Prerequisites

 - [Java JDK](http://jdk.java.net/) 11 or later (or [Oracle Implementation](https://www.oracle.com/technetwork/java/javase/downloads/index.html))